zemogle/chemevol/README.md

 ### input data needed
 The code requires a dictionary of parameters to feed in, these are set in main.py and can be changed to suit following the comments.

-## Running the code
-The code can be run when in the directory by either `python main.py` or by using the following example (note: requires a SFH file called Milkyway.sfh and delayed.sfh provided with this package).
-For further details on the definition of the parameters please see comments in `main.py`.

 ## Manipulating the results
 Once the code is run you will have an array called `galaxies` with all the parameters in.
 To look at this data try:
 ```python